 A Society Where Interfaith Cooperation is the Norm

-Look at American democracy today and you’ll see a society trying to live up to its ideals in the face of unprecedented diversity and difference.
-It’s not just on the news.
-Difference is felt in our everyday lives.
-That’s especially true when it comes to religion.
-Whether or not this diversity is a good thing is entirely up to us.
-As a community, we can make it the thread that binds us closer.
-Otherwise, we allow apathy and voices of intolerance to define the future.
+Look at American democracy today and you’ll see a society trying hard to live up to its ideals in the face of unprecedented diversity and difference.
+It’s not just in the news.
+In today’s America, we all navigate deep differences with others in our everyday lives.
+Especially when it comes to religion.

 - Come together in a way that respects different religious identities?

 - Build mutually inspiring relationships across difference?

 - Engage in common action around issues of shared social concern?

 That’s interfaith cooperation and it’s the key to transforming this religiously diverse society into a more just, kind, and pluralistic nation.
 IFYC is working to make it the norm, not the exception, in American life.

 Since then, we have made college and university campuses the center of our strategy; working where the minds and values of emerging leaders are shaped and conversations take place that steer broad cultural change.
 Campus is where students and educators engage the complex ideas that will shape our country’s future.
 It’s where young people learn to be citizens and leaders.
 It’s where issues of diversity and difference are explored intellectually and experienced personally and up-close.
 It’s an environment that can model the highest ideals of civil society alongside some of the most divisive conflicts that we’re grappling with as a nation.